 - Class Engagement.
 Informed participation in class is expected and highly valued.
-In addition to showing up and contributing to class discussions, this includes drafting responses to preparation notes and category worksheets, meeting outside of class, and completion of online quizzes.
+In addition to showing up and contributing to class discussions, this includes drafting responses to preparation notes and category worksheets, utilizing the online resources (e.g. quizzes to monitor their comprehension of readings), meeting outside of class, and advancing the class's exploration of ways of understanding religion.
 10% of final grade - Midterm Exams: (two, weeks 5 and 10).
 Students demonstrate comprehension of the assigned readings and their mastery of the categories introduced in the preparation notes and in class.
 Midterms are drawn from preparation notes, quizzes, category worksheets, and class discussions.
 40% of final grade - Monday Reflections (nine + one).
 Students demonstrate they can analyze readings, identify salient issues, think critically and independently about them, and write clearly, succinctly and carefully-in short reflections (approximately 350 words) due prior to each Monday class (the "+one" reflection due in the 11h week).
-20% of final grade - Category Presentation (one).
-Working in small groups, students will prepare a brief, abbreviated multimedia Pecha Kucca presentation on one category from a week during the quarter that will be shared with the class.
-5% of final grade - Course Project: A community-based independent project related to religion in Silicon Valley begun with field work early in the quarter and concluded with a formal multimedia Pecha Kucha presentation that will be posted online for the students in this class.
-25% of final grade

-Students who wish to do so during the quarter can use this rough guide (based on the section on grades in the 2016-17 Undergraduate Bulletin, pp. 457-458) to transpose percentages to a letter grade: A range grades=90-100% (excellent); B range grades=80-89% (good); C range grades=70-79% (adequate), D range grades=60-69% (barely passing).
+25% of final grade - Course Project: A community-based independent project related to religion in Silicon Valley begun with field work early in the quarter and concluded with a formal multimedia Pecha Kucha presentation that will be posted online for the students in this class.
+25% of final grade Students who wish to do so during the quarter can use this rough guide (based on the section on grades in the 2016-17 Undergraduate Bulletin, pp. 457-458) to transpose percentages to a letter grade: A range grades=90-100% (excellent); B range grades=80-89% (good); C range grades=70-79% (adequate), D range grades=60-69% (barely passing).
 Students are welcome to talk with the instructor anytime about the grade we think they have for the course based on their work to date.
 A letter grade for the course will be assigned at the end of the quarter based on weighted scores on the requirements students complete.

-The university and wider community offer an abundance of programs and experiences that could relate to this course-e.g. the talk on Pope Francis' encyclical during week two.
-A list of a few illustrations will be posted on Camino, and students are invited to find their own.
-As an incentive to engage the class beyond what we have here, students can earn up to 5 (five) bonus points that will be added to either their Reflections or Class Engagement scores for participation in and reflection on such events.
+The university and wider community offer an abundance of programs and experiences that could relate to this course-e.g. the talk by Anna Deavere Smith in the first week.
+Students are encouraged to consider programs offered by these campus programs: Bannan Institute Programs offered through the Ignatian Center, Markkula Ethics Center, and the Office of Multicultural Learning.
+Students are also invited to find their own.
+As an incentive to engage the class beyond what we have here, students can earn one bonus point per event (up to a maximum of 5 events) that will be added to their Reflections or Class Engagement scores by writing up a reflection on their participation in such events.